kevrowe/car-collision-detect/README.md

 ### Prerequisites

-- Node@20
+- `node@20` - NodeJS at version 20.x.x

+#### Optional

+- `nvm` - Node Version Manager, can be installed with homebrew
+- `nvm use` - Command to ensure you are using a compatible version of NodeJS

 ### Running locally

-1. `npm install`: Install dependencies
+1. `npm install` - Install dependencies
-2. `npm start`: Run application
+2. `npm start` - Run application

 ### Testing

-- `npm run test`: Run unit tests
+- `npm run test` - Run unit tests
-- `npm run test:watch`: Run tests and listen for file changes
+- `npm run test:watch` - Run tests and listen for file changes

 ### Building